 The Directors have appointed an Audit Committee to provide oversight of the Trust's financial control systems.
 The Audit Committee's role includes giving advice on financial matters and performing a range of checks on the Academy's financial systems and controls.
-The Audit Committee reports to the Board of Directors on a quarterly basis.
+The Audit Committee reports to the Board of Directors on a guarterly basis.

-During the year ended 31 August 2023, the Board of Directors, through the Audit Committee, worked with Academy Advisory Limited as internal auditor.
+During the year ended 31 August 2024, the Board of Directors, through the Audit Committee, worked with Academy Advisory Limited as internal auditor.
 The internal auditor's role includes giving advice on financial matters and performing a range of checks on the Academy Trust's financial and other systems.
-In particular, the checks carried out in the current year covered a review of budgeting and forecasting processes, a review of key policies and a full review of adherence to the Academy Trust's financial policy.
+In particular, the checks carried out in the current year covered a review of key policies a review of Health and Safety reporting and checks on the Trust's financial processes.